msadat50/Intermediate-CAD/README.md

 ### Skateboard

 ### Description
 In this assignment we had to built a skateboard using part studio and Assembly.
+The skateboard made out of a deck, trucks, which consist of a baseplate, hanger, busing, wheel, and bearing.

 ### Evidence
 [Skateboard in Onshape](https://cvilleschools.onshape.com/documents/234c31ec3be3aaa29040f989/w/bfe8265bcab9a6eed6d9f235/e/e0c5c423f688c90f8997ae7a?renderMode=0&uiState=617303dcf592e40dd9f7d91f)